samuel-skean/Simple2DRasterizer/Roadmap.md

     it's been very tedious just *writing* it.
   - Try to structure it better?
 I doubt there's a silver bullet, but I'll ask around for ways to make it cleaner.
 This bit I am curious about.

-- The program doesn't handle saving to multiple images at once.
-  Next steps:
-  - Implement this so it works from both the command line and the GUI.

 - Drawing to the screen involves copying the entire image in my code.
 This is not ideal, and it would be interesting to solve it and attempt to measure it's